Tippet Rise Tours

 Led by our wonderful partners at the Yellowstone Bighorn Research Association (YBRA), we are excited to once again offer Geo-Paleo Tours of Tippet Rise.
 This experience helps guests understand the various geological and paleontological features scattered across the art center.

-Tours will take place on three upcoming Thursdays – July11, 18 and August 1– beginning at 9 am and lasting approximately 2.5 hours.
+Tours will take place on three upcoming Thursdays – June 26, July 10, and July 17 – beginning at 9 am and lasting approximately 2.5 hours.

 Poised at the convergence of two vastly different regions, the Beartooth Mountains and the Great Plains, Tippet Rise is home to a unique combination of geologic wonders, from fossilized marine life to ice-age gravel deposits.
 The art center was founded in part to celebrate the connections between nature, art, architecture, and music.
 To this end, we offer Geo-Paleo Tours at Tippet Rise, which allow our guests to explore and gain some understanding of the various geological and paleontological features scattered across the art center’s 12,500 acres—features that offer clues to and glimpses of the geologic processes that formed this extraordinary region.